BobBoldin/splice_horizon/docs/episodes/ch07/draft.md

 He meant the words and she let that be enough.

-Kaela looked from the glass to her father and saw something in his face that had not visited in many months.
-It was not ease.
-Ease did not live on this ship.
-It was a softer gear, something like readiness that did not hurt.
+Kaela looked from the glass to her father and saw a change in his face unseen for many months.
+Ease had no place on this ship.
+What she saw was a softer gear, a kind of readiness that eased the strain.

 She lifted a hand to Joren.
 "Go," she said.
 "Deliver what needs to be delivered.
 Then come back and tell me what water looks like when it belongs to a horizon."